-In addition, the Project Company will ensure that the EPC Contractor and O&M Company allocate sufficient resources in the recruitment of competent personnel and in addressing HSE related issues.
+The Project Company will ensure that the EPC Contractor and O&M Company allocate sufficient resources in the recruitment of competent personnel and in addressing HSE related issues.

-9.1.2 EPC Contractor / O&M Company (Responsible Party)
+9.1.3 EPC Contractor / O&M Company (Responsible Party)

 It is expected that the Project Company will contractually delineate responsibility for environmental & social management and compliance to the EPC Contractor/O&M Company for the respective project phases.